What is Nitric Oxide?

 We mentioned that nitric oxide is a type of free radical.
 Now, when it comes to other free radicals, they can lower nitric oxide levels in the body.

 By increasing your antioxidant intake, you can help regulate those harmful free radicals.
-This will allow you to maintain higher NO levels in the body.
+This will allow you to maintain higher nitric oxide levels in the body.

-This will make your body start sending signals to your brain that it needs more oxygen and blood, so your brain will respond accordingly.
+This will make your body start sending signals to your brain that it needs more oxygen and blood.
+Your brain will respond accordingly!

 Nitrate-rich foods include: